michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0029.md

 ### Definition
 - n: the process of flowing in
 ### Family
+- influx: influxes+
-influx: influxes+;flux: fluxed, fluxes, fluxing, fluxion, influx;fluxion: fluxions
+- flux: fluxed, fluxes, fluxing, fluxion, influx
+- fluxion: fluxions
 ### Examples
 - The challenge is dealing with the obvious influx of drugs that’s fueling the addictions epidemic, Beidelschies said.
 - “The influx of illicitly manufactured fentanyl from overseas is a nationwide issue that requires a multidisciplinary intervention from all levels of government.”